Shu Chien Achievement Award

 Award Application Requirements

 Awards recipients must be a BMES member in good standing.
-The deadline to submit an application is October 31, 2020.
+The deadline to submit an application was November 15, 2020.
 The 2021 CMBE Awards will be announced in early 2021 (date TBD) in a virtual format.
 Additional details will be shared in November 2020.

 Award and Honorarium